htadicha/ComfyZone/README.md

 └───────────────┴──────────────────────────────────────────┘
 ```

-*Need pixel-perfect references?
-Reuse the hero/product assets in `static/images/` or capture the templates locally with `python manage.py runserver` + your favorite screenshot tool.*
+*The hero/product assets in `static/images/` were used as references, and templates were captured locally with `python manage.py runserver` for screenshots.*

 ## Key Highlights